Binary operations

 move data between registers and memory.
 So, let's modify our

-compiler to save the value of the first argument to +
+compiler to save the value of the first argument to + to memory

-instead of r8
+instead of r8.

 compile.ml